 STUDY IN SOUTH KOREA

 Korean is the official language in South Korea.
-Because the ethnic make-up of South Korea is homogenous (with the exception of a relatively small population of Chinese), Korean is the only language spoken throughout the country.
-The Korean language has numerous dialects, but the majority of them are similar enough that the majority of Koreans can understand them.
+Because South Korea’s ethnic makeup is homogeneous (except for a relatively small Chinese population), Korean is the only language spoken throughout the country.
+The Korean language has numerous dialects, but most are similar enough that most Koreans can understand them.

 Cost of Living in South Korea